 - joiner (n.)

-- early 14c. (late 12c. as a surname), joynour "maker of furniture, small boxes, etc.," from Old French joigneor "joiner, carpenter," agent noun from joindre "to join" (see join).
-A craftsman who did lighter and more ornamental work than a carpenter.
-Meaning "one who makes a habit of joining" (societies, clubs, etc.) is from 1890.
+- early 14c. (late 12c. as a surname), joynour "maker of furniture, small boxes, etc.," from Old French joigneor "joiner, carpenter," agent noun from joindre "to join" (see join (v.)).
+A craftsman in wood who did lighter and more ornamental work; often meaning the carpenter who does the internal and external finishings of a house, ship, etc. Meaning "one who makes a habit of joining" (societies, clubs, etc.) is from 1890.
 Related: Joinery.

 - joint (adj.)